malinlarsson/courses/annotation/2017/practical_session/TrainingAbInitionpredictor.md

 Create project folder

-We create a new folder in which to store all the configuration and input files.
+We create a new folder in which we will store all the configuration files and input files we will need/create.
 To do so, type:

 *mkdir train_augustus
 cd train_augustus*